tonywaiweb/tinymce-docs/general-configuration-guide/upload-images.md

 Images are sent to the Image Uploader via HTTP POST with each post containing a single image.
 The image handler at the URL referenced in the `images_upload_url` takes care of the process required to "save" the image in your application.
 Some examples would include:

  * Save the item in a folder on your web server
- * Save the item on a CDN server
+ * Save the item on a content delivery network
  * Save the item in a database
  * Save the item in an asset management system